H-uru/moul-assets/CONTRIBUTING.md

 - providing a coherent, well-tested content baseline for [Myst Online: Uru Live](https://mystonline.com) shard operators
 - conservatively improving the base game Ages as created by Cyan Worlds, Inc. with objective bug fixes and enhancements
 - improving the player experience
-- integrating new content/Ages that serve a clear purpose in enhancing Myst Online: Uru Live as a video game
+- integrating new content that serve a clear purpose in enhancing Myst Online: Uru Live as a video game
 - avoiding nontrivial breaks in compatibility with the official **Myst Online: Uru Live (again)** game run by Cyan Worlds, Inc.

 Further, we have identified these non-goals: